-For butadiene (Figure 1.4), for example, S_0 corresponds to the situation in which the lowest two molecular orbitals π_1 and π_2 are each occupied by two electrons.
-As can be seen by a comparison of the orbital energies of ethene in Figure 1.3 and the corresponding orbital energies of butadiene in Figure 1.4 the energy difference between the electrons in the HOMO and the LUMO decreases as the system of conjugated p-orbitals becomes larger.
-In general, larger conjugated π -systems typically absorb photons of lower energy and thus longer wavelengths than smaller conjugated π -systems.
+For butadiene (Figure 1.5), for example, $S_0$ corresponds to the situation in which the lowest two molecular orbitals $\pi_1$ and $\pi_2$ are each occupied by two electrons.
+As can be seen by a comparison of the orbital energies of ethene in Figure 1.4 and the corresponding orbital energies of butadiene in Figure 1.5 the energy difference between the electrons in the HOMO and the LUMO decreases as the system of conjugated p-orbitals becomes larger.
+In general, larger conjugated $\pi$ -systems typically absorb photons of lower energy and thus longer wavelengths than smaller conjugated $\pi$ -systems [compare with (1.1)].

-The molecular π -orbitals of more complicated molecules, like biomolecules or optical markers, naturally look more complicated.
-Figure 1.5 shows wave functions of the π -system of the organic molecule anthracene as an example.
+The molecular $\pi$ -orbitals of more complicated molecules, like biomolecules or optical markers, naturally look more complicated.
+Figure 1.6 shows wave functions of the $\pi$ -system of the organic molecule anthracene as an example.
 The general rule that electrons in orbitals having more nodal planes have higher energies still applies in most cases.